ansys/pymapdl/docs/source/index.rst

 - Access MAPDL arrays as Python objects (e.g. nodes, elements, internal arrays, results from MAPDL post-processing)

-ANSYS MAPDL allows for the direct scripting of structural analysis problems through input files.
-Unfortunately, MAPDL relies on an outdated scripting language that can be difficult to read and control and either requires the MAPDL GUI for an interactive session or a basic text interface through a batch session.
+Ansys MAPDL allows for the direct scripting of structural analysis problems through input files.
+Unfortunately, MAPDL relies on an legacy scripting language that can be difficult to read and control and either requires the MAPDL GUI for an interactive session or a basic text interface through a batch session.